Introduction »

 Support for parsing and building an iCalendar object model is provided

-by the CalendarParser
+by the CalendarParser and ContentHandler

 interfaces.
 You can provide your own implementations of either